rnelsonchem/simpledbf/README.rst

 an existing file, so be careful if the file already exists.
 If ``chunksize`` is passed as a keyword argument, the file buffer will be flushed after processing that many records.
 (May not be necessary.)
 The ``na`` keyword changes the value used for missing/bad entries (default is '').
+The keyword ``header`` is a boolean that controls writing of the column names as the first row of the CSV file.
 The encoding of the resulting CSV file is determined by the codec that is set when opening the DBF file, see `Loading`_.

 .. code::